zane-monster/nvim-nvchad-dockerize/README.md

 ### init nvim

 1. start nvim, then :qa
-2. start nvim, then :qa
-3. start nvim, then :GoInstallBinaries, then :qa
+2. start nvim, then :GoInstallBinaries, then :qa
-4. start nvim, then open a go file(or cpp, js...), then :qa
+3. start nvim, then open a go file(or cpp, js...), then :qa
-5. start nvim, then :checkhealth
+4. start nvim, then :checkhealth

 ### update nvchad